Battle of Baghdad (2003): Political control

 As the U.S. forces were occupying the Republican Palace and other central landmarks and ministries on April 9, Saddam Hussein had emerged from his command bunker beneath the Al A'Zamiyah district of northern Baghdad, and greeted excited members of the local public.
 This impromptu walkabout was probably his last and his reasons for doing so are still unclear.
 It is possible that he wished to take what he thought might be his last opportunity to greet his people as their country's president.
 The walkabout was captured on film and broadcast several days after the event on Al-Arabia Television and was also witnessed by ordinary people who corroborated the date afterwards.
-He was accompanied by bodyguards and other loyal supporters including at least one of his sons and his personal secretary.
-After the walkabout Hussein returned to his bunker and made preparations for his family.
+He was accompanied by bodyguards and other loyal supporters of the regime including at least one of his sons and his personal secretary.
+After the walkabout, Hussein returned to his bunker and made preparations for his family.

 On April 9, 2003, Baghdad was formally occupied by Coalition forces.
-Much of Baghdad remained unsecured however, and fighting continued within the city and its outskirts well into the period of occupation.
+Much of Baghdad remained unsecured however and fighting continued within the city and its outskirts well into the period of occupation.
 Saddam, certain members of his family and close subordinates had vanished, and his whereabouts were unknown.

 Many Iraqis celebrated the downfall of Saddam by vandalizing the many portraits and statues of him together with other pieces of his legacy.
 One widely publicized event was the dramatic toppling of a large statue of Saddam in Baghdad's Firdus Square.
 This attracted considerable media coverage at the time.